-This evaluates the appropriateness of exposure.
+Stress test evaluates the appropriateness of exposure of the Bank under some stressed conditions.
 Stress test methodologies and results shall be submitted to ALCO to comprehend the Bank's rate risk profile.

 The above risk measurement may generate different results while adopting different methodologies and assumptions.
 MRMD is responsible to develop the measurement, monitoring frequency, and parameters by taking into account their respective characteristics/ complexity of assets and liabilities and methodologies used.